Holidays

 4 KM

-This morning you say farewell to Kyoto and take the train to the small town of Kii-Tanabe on the mystical Kii Peninsula, the gateway to the historic Kumano Kodo Trail.
-The journey provides another opportunity to experience the famous bullet train to Osaka where you swap to a slower pace of life as you take a scenic rail journey along the ocean for magnificent views across to Shikoku and Awaji Island to Kii-Tanabe.
-You will have time to stretch your legs and explore Kii-Tanabe before taking the short bus journey to Takijiri.
-The town is not only famed as the gateway to the Kumano Kodo, but, for its many fantastic seafood restaurants and izakaya pubs (meaning stay, drink, place) which serve small plates a little like a Japanese tapas bodega, making a great place to grab a bite to eat before taking the short bus journey to Takijiri to begin you walk.
-Your route begins with a visitor centre where you can discover more about the historic trail before making your way up through the woodland, passing Oji along the way where you will see pilgrims stamping their records.
-The Oji are subsidiary shrines along the route designed to guide and protect pilgrims on their journey and provide a great place of rest along your way.
-Arriving at the ridge-top village of Takahara you will be welcomed by your hosts for the evening where you can relax, enjoy the wonderful views over the Hatenashi mountain range (particularly at sunset) while your hosts lovingly prepare you a meal.
+This morning you say farewell to Kyoto, and take the train to the small town of Kii-Tanabe on the mystical Kii Peninsula, the gateway to the historic Kumano Kodo Trail.
+Before setting out, send your luggage ahead to the inn at Yunomine Onsen or Kawayu so you can walk with just your overnight essentials in your daypack for the next 2 nights once again (details provided in your personal road book).
+The journey provides another opportunity to experience the famous bullet train to Osaka before you swap to a slower pace of life as you take a scenic coastal rail journey to Kii-Tanabe, accompanied by magnificent views out across the ocean to Shikoku and Awaji Island.
+You will have time to stretch your legs and explore Kii-Tanabe before taking a short local bus journey to Takijiri.
+This town is famed not only as the gateway to the Kumano Kodo, but also for its many fantastic seafood restaurants and Izakaya pubs (meaning 'stay-drink-place').
+An Izakaya is a bit like a Japanese version of a tapas bodega as it serves small plates, making it a great option for grabbing a bite to eat before you take the short bus journey to Takijiri where you will begin your walk.
+Your route begins at a visitor centre, where you can discover more about the historic trail, before you make your way up through woodland, passing Oji on your way where you will see pilgrims stamping their records.
+The Oji are subsidiary shrines dotted along the route to guide and protect pilgrims on their journeys, as well as providing great places to rest along the way.
+Arriving at the ridge-top village of Takahara, you will be welcomed to your traditional accommodation by your hosts for the evening.
+Here, you can relax and enjoy the wonderful views over the Hatenashi mountain range (particularly at sunset) while your friendly hosts prepare your evening meal.

 Accommodation